-Staffing costs are one of the most significant expenses in a veterinary practice and controlling these costs remains one of the most challenging issues for most practice managers and owners.
-Even in actively managed practices, it still can be a struggle to get staffing levels at an optimum and replicable level.
+Staffing costs are one of the most significant expenses in a veterinary practice, and controlling these costs remains one of the most challenging issues for most practice managers and owners.
+Even in actively managed practices, it still can be a struggle to get staffing to an optimum and replicable level.

-As we look into managing this expense, it is important to remember that in most businesses, the work generally will expand to fit the time available.
-This inherent foundation creates the perception that there is always plenty of work to fill everyone’s day, even when the underlying issue in a practice is overstaffing.
+As we look into managing veterinary practice staff expenses, it is crucial to remember that the work will generally expand to fit the time available in most businesses.
+This inherent foundation creates the perception that there is always plenty of work to fill everyone’s day, even when a practice’s underlying issue is overstaffing.

-To objectively assess (or at least as objectively as possible) your staffing expense, it is important to rely on the more subjective measures.
-Doing so can help you avoid managing by feeling and focus on objective data to assess whether changes in staffing are needed.
+To objectively assess your staffing expense – or at least as objectively as possible –, it is important to rely on the more subjective measures.
+Doing so can help you avoid managing by feeling and focusing on objective data to assess whether staffing changes are needed.

 The following are several reference points that we feel are key to evaluating your staffing expenses.

-Support staff includes all of the non-veterinary staff including management and custodial.
-In a financially healthy animal hospital, the total support staff expense (including benefit costs) is typically kept below 23-25% of revenues.
-This tends to break into 16-19% of revenue for the wages and 5-8% for the benefits.
-The benefit costs include all costs associated with health, dental, worker’s compensation and other insurances, the retirement benefits, the owner’s portion of employment taxes, the continuing education and any paid vacation, holiday and personal days.
+Support staff includes all of the non-veterinary staff, including management and custodial.
+The total support staff expense in a financially healthy animal hospital (including benefit costs) is typically kept below 23-25% of revenues.
+This tends to break into 16-19% of income for the wages and 5-8% for the benefits.
+The benefit costs include all costs associated with health, dental, worker’s compensation, and other insurances, the retirement benefits, the owner’s portion of employment taxes, the continuing education, and any paid vacation, holiday, and personal days.

-The non-owner management often includes hospital administrators, practice managers, inventory managers, etc. Depending on the practice size, this may be one person or it could be multiple people.
-Regardless, as a general rule, the expense for the wages (not including benefits) should not exceed 2-3% of revenues.
-To properly assess this, it may be necessary to include a portion of the wages for those staff members that fill dual roles such as technicians who also are responsible for inventory management or office managers who also work in reception.
+The non-owner management often includes hospital administrators, practice managers, and inventory managers.
+Depending on the practice size, this may be one person, or it could be multiple people.
+Regardless, as a general rule, the expense for the wages not including benefits should not exceed 2-3% of revenues.
+To properly assess this, it may be necessary to include a portion of the wages for those staff members who fill dual roles, such as technicians who also are responsible for inventory management or office managers who also work in reception.